ssarfraz/QuoVadisTAD/resources/processed_datasets/readme.md

 The application of data access and the details of the datasets can be found at [iTrust here](https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/#wadi)

-For consistant benchmarking and reference, We include only the extracted features used in our benchmarks without the orignal dataset and meta data.
-Please complete the iTrust access form before use.

 ## UCR/InternalBleeding Datasets

 These univariate datasets are taken as is from https://compete.hexagon-ml.com/practice/competition/39/